ferrithemaker/biotools/biotools-node-red/README.md

-This package is a node-red module implementing some genetics bioinformatic tools such as:
+This package is a node-red module implementing some genomic and bioinformatic tools such as:

 - RAW sequence preprocessing.
 - FASTA file reading and parsing.